sunggatalimbet/vibecontext-io/docs/Diary.md

 - Used the provided templates and examples to structure the `.mdc` files and `Tasktracker.md`.
 - Iteratively refined the functional requirements to ensure clarity on how features like AI chat for idea generation, file-based storage of artifacts, and prompt tree management would work together.

+Successfully resolved the "Missing Supabase environment variables" error and got the authentication system fully working:

+1. **Environment Variables Issue**: The error was caused by the `.env.local` file being located at the project root instead of in the Next.js app directory (`apps/web/`)
+2. **Next.js Configuration**: Discovered that the Next.js config had static export enabled (`output: 'export'`) which conflicts with server-side authentication routes
+3. **Build Errors**: Fixed multiple build errors related to:
+   - Static export incompatibility with dynamic authentication routes
+   - Missing auth error page (`/auth/error`)
+   - `useSearchParams()` requiring Suspense boundaries in Next.js 15
+4. **Authentication System**: Confirmed the complete authentication system is working properly with:
+   - Supabase client and server configurations
+   - OAuth authentication flows (Google, GitHub)
+   - Route protection middleware
+   - User authentication state management
+   - Proper error handling and user feedback

+The application is now successfully running on `http://localhost:3000` with full authentication functionality.

+## Problems

+1. **Environment Variables Location**: `.env.local` was at project root but Next.js looks for it in the app directory
+2. **Static Export Conflict**: Next.js config had `output: 'export'` which prevents server-side authentication
+3. **Missing Pages**: Auth error page was referenced but didn't exist
+4. **Suspense Boundaries**: Next.js 15 requires `useSearchParams()` to be wrapped in Suspense boundaries
+5. **Build Cache**: Stale build cache was causing persistent errors

+## Solutions

+1. **Fixed Environment Variables**: Copied `.env.local` from project root to `apps/web/.env.local` where Next.js can find it
+2. **Removed Static Export**: Removed `output: 'export'` from `next.config.js` since authentication requires server-side functionality
+3. **Created Missing Pages**: Created `/auth/error` page with proper error handling and user feedback
+4. **Added Suspense Boundaries**: Wrapped `useSearchParams()` usage in both login and error pages with Suspense components
+5. **Clean Build**: Removed `.next` directory and performed fresh build to clear cache

+The authentication system is now fully functional and the application builds and runs without errors.

 ---

 # 2025-06-01